4d/docs/website/translated_docs/fr/API/EntityClass.md

 *   If *attributeName* kind is **storage**: `.attributeName` returns a value of the same type as *attributeName*.
 *   If *attributeName* kind is **relatedEntity**: `.attributeName` returns the related entity.
 Values of the related entity are directly available through cascading properties, for example "myEntity.employer.employees\[0].lastname".
 *   If *attributeName* kind is **relatedEntities**: `.attributeName` returns a new entity selection of related entities.
-Duplications are removed (an unordered entity selection is returned).
+Les doublons sont supprimés (une entity selection non ordonnée est retournée).

 #### Exemple